 When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id>withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
-Or if you have parental agents configured, the DNSSEC records will be automatically removed after BIND has seen that the parental agents no longer serves the DS RRset for this zone.
+Or, if parental agents are configured, the DNSSEC records will be automatically removed after BIND has seen that the parental agents no longer serve the DS RRset for this zone.

-After a while, your zone is reverted back to the traditional, insecure DNS format.
-You can verify by checking that all DNSKEY and RRSIG records have been removed from the zone.
+After a while, the zone is reverted back to the traditional, insecure DNS format.
+This can be verified by checking that all DNSKEY and RRSIG records have been removed from the zone.

-You can then remove the dnssec-policy line from your named.conf and reload the zone.
-The zone will now no longer be subject to any DNSSEC maintenance.
+The dnssec-policy line can then be removed from named.conf and the zone reloaded.
+The zone will no longer be subject to any DNSSEC maintenance.

-9.9 Commonly Asked Questions
+10.9 Commonly Asked Questions

-No questions are too stupid to ask.
-Below are some common questions you may have and (hopefully) some answers that help.
+Below are some common questions and (hopefully) some answers that help.